chaitanyakaul/ai-check/README.md

   - Legal & Regulatory Issues
   - Executive Leadership Changes
   - Market Trends & Competition
-- **Sentiment Analysis:** Each article's headline is also analyzed for sentiment (Positive, Neutral, Negative) using a transformer-based model ([Xenova/twitter-roberta-base-sentiment-latest](https://huggingface.co/Xenova/twitter-roberta-base-sentiment-latest)).
+- **Sentiment Analysis:** Each article's title and content are analyzed separately for sentiment (Positive, Neutral, Negative) using a transformer-based model ([Xenova/twitter-roberta-base-sentiment-latest](https://huggingface.co/Xenova/twitter-roberta-base-sentiment-latest)).
+The system intelligently combines both analyses, weighting the title more heavily but deferring to content when it shows significantly higher confidence.
-- **Aggregation:** The backend returns a summary of news volume and sentiment for each risk category, along with the underlying articles.
+- **Aggregation:** The backend returns a summary of news volume and sentiment for each risk category, along with the underlying articles including their full content when available.

 ### Frontend Visualization
 - The Risk Radar displays a stacked bar chart for each risk category, with green (positive), gray (neutral), and red (negative) segments showing the sentiment breakdown.
 - Clicking any bar opens a modal with the exact news headlines for that category.
 - Inside the modal, you can filter articles by sentiment using tabs (All, Positive, Neutral, Negative).
+- When available, article content is displayed below the headline, providing more context for each news item.

 #### Screenshots